-The song was a one-off collaboration with folk(-rock?) band Itsutsu no Akai Fusen, whom St. Michel recommends and who do seem fascinating — other tracks from the same album (I'm All Alone in the Vast Wilderness) sound terrific, and an album from the previous year begins with a 23-minute track.
-The music for The Marriage Talks is by Takashi Nishioka, who normally also handled lyric duties.
+The song was a one-off collaboration with folk(-rock?) band Itsutsu no Akai Fusen, whom St. Michel recommends and who do seem fascinating — other tracks from the same album (I'm All Alone in a Vast Wilderness) sound terrific, and an album from the previous year begins with a 23-minute song.
+The music for Marriage Negotiations is by Takashi Nishioka, who normally also handled lyric duties.
 Is it Nishioka who's singing?
 The vocals are fantastic.

 I keep running into songs that make me think, "Okay, this has got to be one of Takashi's absolute all-time best, it simply has to be," because, come on, how much better can songs get?
 This is another (like Drifting Clouds, Rainy Station, or Takahashi & Sakamoto's Farewell) that I worked on with tears pouring out of my eyes.
 And I mean, for minutes straight.
 I would get a sense of what a line meant — start crying — then I'd get to work hammering out the exact meaning — all while crying, crying, crying.